OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ### **1.1 About this Document**

-This document describes the hardware architecture for the PCIe attach reference FIM of the Open FPGA Stack (OFS) targeting the Agilex<sup>&reg;</sup> FPGA.
-After reviewing this document you should understand the features and functions of the components that comprise the FPGA Interface Manager (FIM), also known as the "shell."
+This document describes the hardware architecture for the Agilex™ 7 PCIe Attach reference FIMs of the Open FPGA Stack (OFS) targeting the Agilex™ 7 FPGA.
+After reviewing this document you should understand the features and functions of the components that comprise the FPGA Interface Manager (FIM), also known as the "shell".
+Different target boards have different default FIM configurations.

 ### **1.2 Glossary**